Lucasdfg07/to-do-list-nodejs/README.md

 ## To do list
 This is an application made with nodeJS.
-A simple to do list practicing Node knowledge learned and made at Programador Super Full Stack em 8 semanas course.
+A simple to do list practicing Node knowledge learned and made at <i><u>
+  Programador Super Full Stack</u></i> em 8 semanas course.

 ## Technology